 Antony Hermus (Tosca, 2018) returns to Opera North to conduct Jo Davies’ meticulously detailed production of Mozart’s sublime human comedy The Marriage of Figaro in Leslie Travers’ beautiful designs, with Phillip Rhodes as Figaro and Fflur Wyn as Susanna.
 Leo McFall takes the helm for Alessandro Talevi’s truly chilling production of one of Britten’s consummate masterpieces, The Turn of the Screw, designed by Madeleine Boyd with Sarah Tynan making her role debut as the Governess.

-Elsewhere in the year, November 2019 will see Christopher Purves and Alice Coote perform a concert of Bartok’s one act expressionist opera Bluebeard’s Castle, with the Orchestra of Opera North conducted by Sian Edwards, on Thu 28 Nov at Huddersfield Town Hall and Sat 30 Nov at Leeds Town Hall.
+Elsewhere in the year, November 2019 will see Christopher Purves and Karen Cargill* perform a concert of Bartok’s one act expressionist opera Bluebeard’s Castle, with the Orchestra of Opera North conducted by Sian Edwards, on Thu 28 Nov at Huddersfield Town Hall and Sat 30 Nov at Leeds Town Hall.

 The Spring of 2020 will also see the premiere of a large-scale people’s opera in County Durham, in partnership with Northern Heartlands, involving communities from across south and west Durham to create an opera inspired by the county, its people, landscape and heritage.
 As yet untitled, the opera will receive four performances in May 2020 in the exhibition hall of Locomotion, the National Railway Museum in Shildon.